-FOGO waste service provided to 98% of residential properties

-92% recovery on FOGO bin

-84% recovery on recycling (yellow top recycling bin)

-FOGO waste service provided to 26 businesses and a number of community groups

-All general waste (red bin) to landfill

-Rolls of compostable liners provided to residents free of charge (compared with 682 in 2021-2022)

-Awarded Highly Commended for the WasteSorted Community Engagement Award for the 2022 George Street Festival.

-of green waste

-collected

-tonnes bulk and white/ metal goods collected

-Mattresses recycled through Soft Landings
+- FOGO waste service provided to 98% of residential properties. - 92% recovery on FOGO bin. - 84% recovery on recycling (yellow top recycling bin). - FOGO waste service provided to 26 businesses and a number of community groups. - All general waste (red bin) to landfill. - Funding for the implementation of the Town's Waste Plan (\$7,500 remaining for 2023-2024). - 753 packs of compostable liners provided to residents free of charge (compared with 682 in 2021-2022). - Finalist and awarded Highly Commended for the WasteSorted Community Engagement Award for the 2022 George Street Festival. - 139 tonnes of green waste collected. - 148 tonnes bulk and white/metal goods collected, 58 tonnes recovered. - 109 mattresses recycled through Soft Landings.